Alabama woman found guilty in kidnapping hoax, will have to pay $18K in restitution

 There was speculation during the police investigation after authorities uncovered several text messages from Russell in the day leading up to her disappearance, such as “You have to pay for an Amber alert,” a search for a one-way bus ticket from Birmingham to Nashville for July 13, as well as the plot to the movie “Taken,” which involves the abduction of a girl.

-Russell’s ex-boyfriend, Thomar Latrell Simmons, spoke about the incident on a podcast last month, saying he doesn’t understand why she faked her kidnapping.
+Russell’s ex-boyfriend, Thomas Latrell Simmons, spoke about the incident on a podcast last month, saying he doesn’t understand why she faked her kidnapping.

 “I’m confused, like what happened?
 What made you do that?
 I don’t understand,” he said.